 The Outdoor Research Deviator Hoody has definitely "deviated" from a traditional fleece jacket.
 The Deviator has lightweight fleece in the arms and back but has a synthetic panel in the front that is covered by a light ripstop nylon.
 It's like your fleece, wind, and synthetic insulating layers all got together and merged into one.
 The result is a lightweight layer that is highly breathable for days when you are moving fast on the trail.

 The Deviator is not all that warm.
 It's best used as part of a layering system as opposed to an outer layer for keeping you toasty.
-It's also cut so tightly that we could wear much under it, but it was certainly easy to wear it under other layers.
-We also wished it was an inch or two longer in the torso, particularly when wearing it under a climbing harness.
-Those small issues aside, if you are looking for something to wear while being super active anytime the temps are cold, the Outdoor Research Deviator Hoody is your best bet.
+It's also cut so tightly that we can't wear much under it, but it is easy to wear it under other layers.
+We'd also prefer it to be an inch or two longer in the torso, particularly when wearing it under a climbing harness.
+It's cut so short that it rides up easily, which is annoying.
+Those small issues aside, if you are looking for something to wear while being super active anytime the temps are cold, the Outdoor Research Deviator Hoody*is your best bet.

 Read review: Outdoor Research Deviator Hoody - Women's

 REI Co-op Fleece - Women's